ColinLeverger/machine-learning-python/README.md

 The goal of this project was to have an overview of machine learning.

-We had to build & test algorithms, going from DQR to complex Data Analitic.
-Because we are only computer scientist yet (and not statistician), we played a lot with functions and benchmarked algorithms, by using our feelings.
+We had to build & test algorithms, going from DQR to complex Data Analytic.
+Because we are the only computer scientist yet (and not statistician), we played a lot with functions and benchmarked algorithms, by using our feelings.
 That is why some of the algorithms used seems to be inappropriate considering the given dataset (Linear Lasso Regression for instance).
 But we understood better after coding the mathematical solutions.

 ## Arborecence of the project

 ### Data Quality Report (first dataset)

 - "./data": data used to generate the DQR,
-- "./outputs": outputs of algorithm:
+- "./outputs": outputs of algorithms:
     + plotly HTML files with bars/graphs/hists...
     + DQR in .csv format.
 - "./screenshots": two screenshots of the plotly HTML graphs generated,
 - "./DQR-V1.py" and "./DQR-V2.py": code used to generate DQR, two versions:
-    + V1: with standards scikit library,
+    + V1: with standard scikit library,
     + V2: coded from scratch!

 For this first part, I worked with Valerian SALIOU (https://crisp.im).